“Sistema Tulsa is an extraordinary opportunity learn, grow, and have a great musical experience.”

-Students/Guardians fill out an application form online
+- Students/Guardians fill out an application form online

-- Present an Audition - On the application form above, you will assess your level of playing.
+- Self-Asses or Present an Audition - On the application form above, you will assess your level of playing.
 If needed an audition can be scheduled to determine placement in a level appropriate ensemble.
 In-person auditions can be scheduled by appointment in late August and early September.
-We also conduct auditions the first few weeks of programming.
+We also conduct auditions during the first few weeks of programming.
 Alternatively, any student can come on a program day, introduce themselves, and ask try out for any of our orchestras!
 Students should prepare a scale and short solo or excerpt of their choosing that exemplifies their most current playing level.
 (The Education Director will send audition guidelines once you submit your application).

-- Students/Guardians receive a handbook, calendar, and sign release forms.
+- Students/Guardians receive a handbook, calendar, and sign release forms at orientation.